cunyfalldata622s2/hw1/README.md

-# Fall 2018 DATA622.002 Homework #1
+# Fall 2019 DATA622.001/002 Homework #1

-1) Assigned on August 28, 2018
+1) Assigned on August 30, 2019
-2) Due on September 16, 2018 11:59 PM EST
+2) Due on September 15, 2019 11:59 PM EST
-3) 15 points possible, worth 15% of your final grade
+3) 17 points possible, worth 17% of your final grade

-Python Courses at DataCamp (10 points)
+Python Coding (5 points)
-The link to setting up a free Datacamp with full and free access to the following courses have already been sent to your CUNY inbox.
-If you have trouble getting set up with Datacamp, please ping the #hw1 Slack channel.

-Complete the following 3 courses:
-1. Python Data Science Toolbox Part 1
-2. Python Data Science Toolbox Part 2
-3. Supervised Learning with scikit-learn

-These courses are assigned to help students who are already familiar with these skillsets to review them before diving into our class.
-Likewise, they are also selected to give students who are unsure if they meet the prerequisites a chance to familiarize themselves with the basic skills.
-If you find yourself having a hard time completing these courses, please DM me on Slack or email me, and we can re-assess if this is the right course for you.
+Please write python programs for the following two questions.
+1. Write a Python Program to Find the Second Samllest Number in a List?
+2. Two words are anagrams of each other if they contain the same number of characters and the same characters.
+Please write a function to test if two words are anagrams. e.g. cautioned is an anagram for education.

 Submission Instructions:

-I can see your completion status via Datacamp, so there’s no need to submit anything besides completing the courses above in Datacamp.
-Please note that late submission can be tracked via Datacamp.
+.py or jupyter notebook submission would work.

-Data Science Working Environment: Docker & Anaconda (5 points)
+Data Science Working Environment: Docker & Anaconda (10 points)

 1. Read this article on Python environment and Anaconda. https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c
 2. Read these articles on Docker. https://www.dataquest.io/blog/docker-data-science/; https://becominghuman.ai/docker-for-data-science-part-1-dd41e5ef1d80